sudo-dax/Scrapy_example_quotes/README.md

 This code shows how to scrape quotes from a website and save them to an SQLite database.
 It will serve as an example to adapt to other uses.

 ./quotes_spider.py - Contains CSS selectors
 ./pipelines.py - Creation & Connection to SQLite Database
-./myquotes.db - empty database into which the quotes table will be created and populated.
+./myquotes.db - empty database into which the quotes table will be created and populated
 ./test - Basic example of sqlite connection
 ./test2 - Example of sqlite connection fed from array of seed data

 ## Install Dependencies:
 - [Python 3.8.5](https://www.python.org/downloads/release/python-385/)